-Yakutia Airlines flies to many destinations including Anapa, Batagay, Beijing, Belaya Gora, Chita, Fergana, Khonuu, Krasnodar, Krasnoyarsk, Irkutsk and many others.
+Yakutia Airlines flies to many destinations including Anapa, Batagay, Beijing, Belaya Gora, Chita, Fergana, Khonuu, Krasnodar, Krasnoyarsk, Irkutsk as well as Anchorage in the United States.
 The airline was founded as Sakha Avia, the former Aeroflot Yakutsk Division and also previously known as Yakutaviatrans.

 The airline operated cargo charters to Africa, Asia, Europe and the Middle East until it filed for bankruptcy in early 1999.
 It emerged in 2000 and is controlled by the regional government, Neryungri State Air Enterprise.
 It merged with Yakutavia in 2002 and changed its name to form Yakutia Airlines.

 The Yakutia Airlines fleet includes five Sukhoi Superjet 100-95 aircraft and one Boeing 757-200PCF.

 Yakutia passengers are permitted hand baggage with a maximum weight of up to 10kg.
 Baggage must not exceed the dimensions of 55 x 40 x 20cm.